iibrahimli/lstm-text-generation/README.md

 # lstm-text-generation
+An LSTM written using Keras to generate text character by character.
+`lstm.py` is used for training the model, `lstm_gen.py` is used to generate sequences with the weights of pre-trained model.
-An LSTM written using Keras to generate text character by character It was trained on C code I wrote for my Data Structures and Algorithms class, which was around 1000 lines maximum.
+It was trained on C code I wrote for my Data Structures and Algorithms class, which was around 1000 lines maximum.
 It overfit on that data, as it is seen from nearly intelligible variable names and string literals.